marinomeneghel/daily-journal-template/README.md

 ## Improvements
 Here are some potential improvements over the current state:
-* Create directories to store journals by month
 * Refactor tests extracting common stubs
 * Create script to add alias to `daily_journal` script execution
 * Add tests execution to git pre-push hook